Does My Coworker Have a Right to Proselytize at Work? | Mann & Elias

 It must also be noted that federal law also protects non-believers.
 In fact, discrimination against atheists is on the rise.
 If you are not a religious person, you cannot be forced into religious functions and ceremonies sponsored by your employer.
 Nor should you be demoted or denied the opportunity for advancement because you are a non-believer.

 You should also be wary of indirect ways to pressure you into conformity with a particular faith.
-If you are being proselytized by a coworker, it may be on purpose.
-The harassment may be meant to pressure you into attending church services or doing something else that is against your conscience and convictions.
+If a coworker is proselytizing you, it may be on purpose.
+The harassment may be meant to pressure you into attending church services or doing something else against your conscience and convictions.

 If the harassment is offensive, unwelcome, severe, and pervasive, it may be against the terms and conditions of your employment.
 If you complain formally to your employer that the conduct is offensive and disruptive, then they must take action to make it stop.
 If your employer fails to do so, then you can take legal action against them.
 You should not be pressured into quitting your job because of harassment that is intentionally ignored by your employer.
 If this sort of thing goes on at your job, a religious discrimination lawyer in LA can help you get justice.